jmamath/Bottom-Sea-Detection/README.md

 Since we are dealing with time series, and that there is 2661063 pings we made a script `RandSelectOne.m` (that must be present in each folder containing Echogram.mat and Filtering.mat) that randomly select a number between 1 and 2661063 so that you can subset 100000 straigt values.

+Note : we have such a abundance of data that we decided to select as many examples in our training and test set.

 ## Modeling Methodology